 Frequently Asked Questions

 Certifications go hand in hand with experience.
-Not all certifications are created equally nor all experiences are created equally at the same time.
+Not all certifications are created equal nor all experiences are created equal at the same time.
 When considering your home inspector, certifications and experience should be considered.
 For example, you're looking at purchasing a home in Saskatchewan, would you consider an inspector that's certified from Ontario, Wisconsin, British Columbia, or Arizona?
-Sometimes the certifications can fool you, even though some of what's covered is standard across the country but what may be considered "Code" in one part of the country does not mean it's considered "Code" in Saskatchewan.
+Absolutely not!
+Consider an inspector who's certified by Saskatchewan, in Saskatchewan, for Saskatchewan people such as you!

 Frequently asked questions